 Observed the last Monday of May, Memorial Day is a federal holiday to honor and mourn American military personnel who have died in the line of duty.
-Memorial Day is also widely observed as the unofficial start of summer, usually celebrated with picnics, barbeques, and parties serving up alcohol and possibly other substances.
+Memorial Day is also widely observed as the unofficial start of summer, usually celebrated with picnics, barbecues, and parties serving up alcohol and possibly other substances.
 For those living a sober life, such events can be challenging, especially early in recovery.
 If you are concerned about maintaining your sobriety as this Memorial Day weekend approaches, reach out to Harmony Hills to learn how our alcohol addiction treatment program can help.

 Holidays can often have many triggers for those in recovery.
 This can be especially true in the summer months when the days are longer and people tend to be more socially active.
 For many, alcohol is a central part of socializing, particularly on holidays like Memorial Day.
 Sober living can be hard, and it is important to recognize when you need help.
 Call 855.494.0357 to discover how Harmony Hills can help you or your loved one.